 - Life Science: Our students observe the basic structure and function of plants and animals.
+Our third grade students investigate the impact of adaptation and traits on the life cycles of organisms in the living environment.
 Our fourth grade students investigate the needs of living organisms as well as the adaptations needed for survival.
-While observing and creating terrariums, our fifth grade students identify the flow of energy and the interdependence of ecosystems. - Physical Science: By exploring collisions, simple engines, electronics, and waves, fourth grade students study motion and transfer.
+While observing and creating terrariums, our fifth grade students identify the flow of energy and the interdependence of ecosystems. - Physical Science: Third grade students explore forces and motion, focusing on the basic nature of electric and magnetic forces, making observations and inferences regarding the impact of varied forces on observed phenomenon.
+By exploring collisions, simple engines, electronics, and waves, fourth grade students study motion and transfer.
 There is a focus on investigation of energy and the way it moves throughout the universe.
-In fifth grade, students design experiments in which they observe changes in states of matter and record evidence of chemical reactions. - Earth Science: Fourth graders investigate the interactions between land and water.
+In fifth grade, students design experiments in which they observe changes in states of matter and record evidence of chemical reactions. - Earth Science: Third grade students organize and use data to describe typical weather conditions expected during a particular season.
+By applying their understanding of weather-related hazards, students are able to make a claim about the merit of a design solution that reduces the impacts of such hazards.
+Fourth graders investigate the interactions between land and water.
 Using a model, they create hills, build dams, and grow vegetation.
 Students discover how water changes the shape of land and how features in land, in turn, affect the flow of water.
 Fourth graders also study fast changes to the Earth by investigating Earth processes like volcanic eruptions, landslides, and earthquakes.
 In fifth grade, students develop an understanding of Earth's water and its interactions with the different Earth systems by investigating water based natural disasters.
 Additionally, students develop an understanding of Earth's interaction in our Sun, Earth, and Moon systems.
 Students utilize grade-appropriate proficiency in using mathematics and computational thinking to obtain, evaluate and communicate information.
 In both grades, students work as engineers to discover ways to protect human populations and work to protect the Earth's resources and environments. - Engineering and Design: Throughout the different units of study, students learn the engineering practices as they plan and carry out investigations.
-Students work with peers to construct explanations and design solutions.
+Students work with peers to construct explanations and design solutions